DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 You’ll need to do early years initial teacher training (EYITT) to achieve early years teacher status (EYTS).
 This will allow you to work in a nursery or early years setting.

-If you want to teach in a primary, including in a reception class, or secondary school then you will need to achieve qualified teacher status (QTS).
+If you want to teach in a primary school, including in a reception class, or secondary school then you will need to achieve qualified teacher status (QTS).
 [Find out more about training to teach primary and secondary pupils](/train-to-be-a-teacher).

 ## What you need to become an early years teacher